Welcome to Day 5 of our 30 Day Decluttering Challenge! Today’s focus: your closet. Find tips and tricks for decluttering clothing and shoes.

 Yeah, well, that doesn’t really apply to clothes.
 When it comes to clothes, I am a hoarder.

 The one thing I have going for me in this area is my 105-year-old house and its teeny tiny closet.
-The closet in our bedroom is so small, that only Joel’s clothes fit in there.
+The closet in our bedroom is so small, that only my husband’s clothes fit in there.
 My clothes live in the very small closet in the office (which is really a bedroom, we just use it for an office).

 Yet another space in my office that is always a mess.
 Le sigh.